gshridhar/pythonlearning/README.md

 # pythonlearning
-my python programs, games , puzzles
-In this, I'll add my various python programs accordingly
+In this, I will add my various python programs accordingly